laravel/docs/queries.md

 #### latest / oldest

 The `latest` and `oldest` methods allow you to easily order results by date.
-By default, result will be ordered by the `created_at` column.
+By default, results will be ordered by the `created_at` column.
 Or, you may pass the column name that you wish to sort by:

     $user = DB::table('users')
                     ->latest()